yxlinlewis/climate_connectivity/patch_partition/climate_impact_tolerance/aquamaps_processing/README.md

-The raw data of species distribution can be downloaded in AquaMaps (https://www.aquamaps.org/).
+The raw data of species distribution can be downloaded from AquaMaps (https://www.aquamaps.org/).